Cheapest Car Insurance for Students on a Budget 2024

 Cheapest Car Insurance for 21-Year-Old College Students

 Third- or fourth-year college students looking for cheap car insurance can start by getting a quote from GEICO.
-Our sample 21-year-old driver pays an average of $1,824 per year for an individual policy.
-For 21-year-olds that are eligible to remain on a family policy, Nationwide is the cheapest option at an average of $1,582 per year.
+On average, car insurance for a 21-year-old averages at $1,824 per year for an individual policy.
+For 21-year-olds eligible to remain on a family policy, Nationwide is the cheapest option at an average of $1,582 per year.

 GEICO$1,824$1,745$79